 One of the main benefits of using Function Point to manage your projects is its ability to output reports that give incredible insights that you can use to run an operations meeting.
 The whole point of tracking expenses and time is to have greater insight into the profitability, or lack thereof, of your jobs.
 For my company, Clum Creative, a corporate video production company, we use the “Gross Profit Analysis” to essentially serve as a meeting agenda.

-Using these reports are important, but by the time the meeting starts, it’s too late to run the report.
-It should be printed in advance and handed to each meeting attendee so it can be referenced.
-This will ensure you kick the meeting off smoothly, instead of having to wait around for copies to be printed, stapled and handed out.
+Using these reports are important, but by the time the meeting starts, it’s too late to run the report, it should be printed in advance and handed to each meeting attendee so it can be referenced.

 Here are some tips on how Function Point can be utilized to help with the running of a smooth operations meeting: